• LGBTQI+ person

 As a young person under 18 years old, you can change your name on your birth certificate through an application made by your parents or guardians (it’s not possible for you to make an application to change your name by yourself until you are over 18 years old).

-The application must be submitted in the state/territory that you were born in, or the one where you have lived for the most part.
+The application must be submitted in the state/territory that you were born in, or the one where you have lived for the most part immediately before you application.

 If you find yourself in a situation where you need to go to court to apply for access to Stage 2 or Stage 3 treatment, then it is possible to change your name on these applications and seek an order at the same time requiring the Registrar from the QLD Registry of Births, Deaths and Marriages to give effect to that name change order.